Learn How to Do Coupon Match-Ups

 3. The database will display both online printable coupons and paper coupons.
 The printable coupons will have a link for you to click on and print the coupons that you want.
 The paper coupons provide the source of where you can find the coupon, the date it was available and when it expires.
 For example, a coupon for Tide could have been in the SmartSource newspaper insert during the third week in March.
 You can then go to your coupons and find it, depending on how you keep them organized.

-4. It is best to search each item by name, print those that are available, and list the paper coupons with the source and the source date.
-Then when you've completed your search you can go find the printed coupon that you need from your coupon stash.
+4. It is best to search each item by name, print those that are available, and list the paper coupons with the source and the date.
+Then, when you've completed your search, you can go find the printed coupon that you need from your coupon stash.

 6. If there is something on sale that you really want and you cannot find a coupon for it through the database, you can always search the internet for other resources that may offer a coupon.
 I generally start with the company website of the product that I want.
-For example, if there was no coupon listed in the database for Tide, I would then visit Tide.com to see if they have one on the website or on the Tide Facebook page.
-If I still cannot find a coupon then I may decide to skip buying that product until I can get a better price.
+For example, if there was no coupon listed in the database for Tide, I would then visit Tide.com to see if the website has one available, or on the Tide Facebook page.
+If I still cannot find a coupon, then I may decide to skip buying that product until I can get a better price.

 7. Sometimes you may see a printable coupon listed, but when you click through to get the coupon you cannot find it or it is no longer available.
 This is because many times printable internet coupons have set limits as to how many can be printed and the limit may have been met.
 There is no way to know when this may happen and there is no database out there that can know instantly when to remove a printable coupon.
 It can be discouraging, but often times the printable internet coupons rotate and it could be available again in 60 or 90 days.